* Translated by AI

 Renault Korea Philant/photo courtesy of Renault Korea =

-While Renault Korea Philant has surpassed 7,000 pre-contracts, creating a wind in the domestic hybrid SUV sector, Sangmu Lim Seok-won, a new car development engineer, said he has completed development of PHEV and all-wheel drive options.
+While Renault Korea Philant has surpassed 7,000 pre-contracts, creating a wind in the domestic hybrid SUV sector, Renault Korea said it has completed a technical review of PHEV and all-wheel drive options.

-Lim Seok-won, a Sangmu who met at the Philant test drive, told this newspaper, "Philant is a model designed as a global flagship.
+At the pilot event, Renault Korea said in an interview with this newspaper, "The pilot is a model designed as a global flagship.
 "We have only released front-wheel hybrids, but the research institute has already produced PHEVs and conducted internal evaluations," he said.
-When asked, "As it is an SUV suitable for leisure activities, shouldn't there be a four-wheel drive option?"
-Sangmu Lim drew attention by saying, "We have not offered a four-wheel drive option in Korea, but Philant, which is already launching in South America, is equipped with a four-wheel drive option."
+Renault Korea also drew attention when asked, "As it is an SUV suitable for leisure activities, shouldn't there be a four-wheel drive option?"
+Renault Korea said, "We have not offered a four-wheel drive option in Korea, but Philant, which is already launched in South America, is equipped with a four-wheel drive option."

 Meanwhile, Renault Korea Filant is the second model of the company's Aurora project after Grand Corleos.
 All of them will be produced at the Busan plant and will start delivering customers next week.
 Prices start at 43.31 million won.